FlipsideCrypto/crosschain-models/models/docs/core/origin_from_address.md

 {% docs origin_from_address %}

-The address of the user who initiates the swap.
-If a swap action generates multiple swaps, all of them will have the same address as origin_from_address.
+The address that initiates the transaction.
+If a transaction generates multiple events, all of them will have the same origin_from_address.

 {% enddocs %}